MeldrumJon/Quiet-Pomodoro-Timer/README.md

+# Quiet Pomodoro Timer

-===Getting Arduino to Find Libraries===
+## Let Arduino Find the User Libraries

-You must make symbolic links to these libraries in ~/Documents/Arduino/Libraries
+You must make symbolic links in ~/Documents/Arduino/Libraries to the folders in lib/